tschlich/typo3machine/README.md

             Default TS form (optional if you want to use it) Bootstrap Package (required)

-1. You can build your site structure now and configure your project by editing the files located on your host system _myProject/htdocs/typo3conf/ext/bootstrap_package_ __Updating bootstrap_package extension is not recommended!__
+1. You can build your site structure now and configure your project by editing the files located on your host system _myProject/htdocs/typo3conf/ext/bootstrap_package_ __Updating bootstrap_package extension is not recommended in this setup!__ Better create your own extension if you want to work serious.

-### Todo